drewvoigt10/cellcuratoR/README.md

 <img align="right" src="www/cellcuratoR.png" width="231.2" height="267.3">

 With cellcuratoR, any Seurat-processed (version > 3.0.0) object can easily be converted into a format interpretable by the R-shiny reactive user interface for interactive, exploratory data analysis.
 This package allows bioinformaticians to interact with and share single-cell RNA sequencing data, generate violin plots, recluster subsets of cells, and perform flexible differential expression analysis.
-The cellcuratoR package was used to create the freely-accessible Single-Cell Ocular Tissue Analysis (SCOTA) system, which is available at www.oculargeneexpression.org.
+The cellcuratoR package was used to create the freely-accessible Spectacle system for interactive analysis of ocular single-cell RNA sequencing data, which is available at www.OcularGeneExpression.org.

 ## Installation

 ``` r
 devtools::install_github("drewvoigt10/cellcuratoR")
 ```
+Note: occasionally due to package dependency misaligment, R packages which cellcuratoR depends on do not properly install.
+If installation exits with `Error: Dependency package(s) "missing_package_name" not available` we suggest that one first attempts to install the missing packages manually via `install.packages("missing_package_name"")`.

 If you would like to install the vignettes, which will download the SeuratData ifnb dataset, specify this in install_github argument with:

 ``` r
 devtools::install_github("drewvoigt10/cellcuratoR", build_vignettes = TRUE)
 ```
+Note that installing the vignette may take an additional 10-20 minutes due to downloading a large example dataset and exporting the dataset with the `export_shiny_object()` function.

 ---